angelol/privEOS/Manual_Node_Setup.md

 When editing the config file, make sure to enter a valid `httpEndpoint` for every chain you want to connect to and a matching `chainId`.
 Under `nodeAccount`, enter your EOS BP account that you will use to `regnode` with the privEOS contract. `dbName` is the name of the mongodb database that should be used for the off-chain index and needs to be unique. `contract` is the contract where the privEOS smart contract is deployed to (usually `priveosrules`).

 Please follow the [instructions to add a watchdog permission](https://github.com/rawrat/privEOS#add-watchdog-permission) and under `watchdogPermission`, enter your the private key of your newly generated `watchdog` permission.
+You have to repeat that step for every chain.

 If you're following this guide, you don't need to touch the rest of the values.